dougsweetser/Q/docs/Blogs/Discovery/discovery.md

 Case 2 is special relativity.

 Case 3 requires some thought.
-Case 2 covers observers travelling at a constant velocity relative to each other, inertial observers, so this must be a different situation, non-inertial observers.
+Case 2 covers observers traveling at a constant velocity relative to each other, inertial observers, so this must be a different situation, non-inertial observers.
 How could they agree on their space-times-time?
 One would have to go up while the other went down.